 Surveying firms, consulting engineers, the oil and gas industry, government mapping, highway, planning and engineering departments, and utility companies provide some of the job opportunities for Geomatics Engineering graduates.
 Employment may be found throughout Canada and around the world.

-Our part-time studies courses generally run in the evenings, Saturdays or as week-long seminars and are intended for students that need to upgrade their knowledge or require job related academic qualifications, but are not working towards a diploma or degree in Geomatics.
-These courses may also provide students further credits to obtain certification as Applied Science Technicians with ASTTBC.
+Our part-time studies courses generally run in the evenings, Saturdays, as week-long seminars or online and are intended for those who need professional development to upgrade their knowledge or require job related academic qualifications, but are not working towards a diploma or degree in Geomatics.
+These courses may also provide the prospect students further credits to obtain CBEPS (The Canadian Board of Examiners for Professional Surveyors) exemption or certification as Applied Science Technicians with ASTTBC.
 The Geomatics department also offers seminars on select topics.

 Review our current list of continuing education courses and seminars at BCIT or contact,